Churn reasons overview

 Poor reporting or visibility

 Customers cancel because they cannot get the reporting, visibility, or evidence they need from the product.
-In B2B SaaS, weak reporting often undermines both adoption and renewal justification.
+For subscription SaaS teams with real churn, weak reporting often undermines both adoption and renewal justification.

 Churn reason